 In 2011, the Richmond Kickers informed me they were interested in me, so I signed with them and moved back north.
 As a native of Zimbabwe living in what I believe to be very cold weather I recorded the first goal in USL PRO history when I converted a penalty kick against Orlando City in April.
 I scored two goals and five assists overall that season but I also grew more interested in coaching.

 In the 10+ years that I have lived in America, I have coached at various soccer camps in various colleges and for all the clubs I have played for.
 I also worked alongside former Columbus Crew coach, the late Tom Fitzgerald in the University of Tampa soccer camp.
 I coached youth teams, U9-U15.
 In 2011, I also worked with the Richmond Kickers Little Kicks, an in-school soccer program for pre-schoolers.
 After moving to Atlanta, this inspired me to start my own program, Kidz 'n' Kicks Soccer.
 We work with pre-school kids of ages 2-8.
+At one point, I was also an assistant with Oglethorpe's Women's Varsity Team as well as head coach of Georgia Tech's Women's club team.
 I am living in the moment and greatly enjoying impacting many kids' lives using the world's "beautiful game".
 Coaching and mentoring youths through soccer is as natural for me as eating breakfast - and I love a good breakfast!
 Soccer was my ticket to a life that I could never have imagined.
 Being able to play and coach the game allows me the opportunity to share with others what I have learned and what I love.

 Outside soccer, I love the interaction and knowledge that comes with volunteering.
 Over the years, I have been a volunteer with many organizations including World Pediatric Project, Ryan Nece Foundation, Ronald McDonald House, The Nicole Megaloudis Foundation.
-I also support the programs like Warrick Dunn Charities and Big Brother, Big Sister.
+I also support the programs like Warrick Dunn CharitieS, Big Brother, Big Sister and Grassroots Soccer.
 There are many causes that I believe in and feel can definitely make an impact in many people's lives.

 I also enjoy watching movies, playing the PS 3, reading, cooking, working out, and spending time at home.
 I work mostly during the night and sleep late or should I say early morning.
 My favorite movie is Blue Streak and I love Japanese food.
 Nelson Mandela's Autobiograph, "Long Walk to Freedom" remains my favorite book.
-I have bragging rights to making the best curry chicken with rice and also beef with rice.
+I have bragging rights to making the best curry and jerk chicken with rice.

 When I reflect on my life, I feel immensely grateful.
 There have been so many people along the way who had nothing to gain but reached out to help me.
 It seems like a fairy-tale that 12 years ago I was playing on the streets of Bulawayo but now live in America working at something that I love and making a difference in the lives of others.
 I believe God works in mysterious ways and often wonder where I'd be if Ethan Zohn had not come to watch that important game of life.
 Or what would have been if I'd been sick or played poorly?
 People have the power to change lives and there is no doubt to me that we are all inter-connected.